pechenkactrld/LumiDesk/README.md

 ## Windows Defender Warning

 > [!WARNING]
-> LumiDesk is currently an unsigned open-source application.
->
 > Windows Defender or SmartScreen may warn about the executable because it has no digital signature and low reputation.
 >
 > If you prefer: